paperless-ngx/paperless-ngx/docs/usage_overview.rst

 scanning apps out there, such as Office Lens.

-Furthermore, there is the  `Paperless App <https://github.com/bauerj/paperless_app>`_ as well, which no only has document upload, but also document editing and browsing.
+Furthermore, there is the  `Paperless App <https://github.com/bauerj/paperless_app>`_ as well, which not only has document upload, but also document browsing and download features.

 .. _usage-email: